Octoberfest7/Mutants_Sessions_Self-Deletion/README.md

 ### Mutants in Implants

-The usefulness of a mutant in a payload lies not in it's ability to control access to a shared resource, but in the fact that it is a system object that can be checked to see whether or not it exists.
+The usefulness of a mutant in a payload lies not in its ability to control access to a shared resource, but in the fact that it is a system object that can be checked to see whether or not it exists.
 We choose to use a global mutant, as we want to check for the existence of the mutant accross all sessions as depending on what is happening operationally multiple sessions may be impacted.

 There are a myriad of different ways malware can be delivered, executed, and persistence set.
 Each time malware runs on a target computer it performs actions that may be detected by AV engines, EDR's, and/or defenders, and as such care should be taken to ensure that
 1. Only necesssary actions are performed